-When should I use a living will?
+When should I use a Living Will/Advance Directive?

 - if you are of sound mind now and want set out directions for how you will be cared for in the future if you lose capacity and cannot make decisions for yourself